ruvilonix/sick-genes/criteria.md

 *   **Antibodies to a specific gene product:** If a case group has significantly increased or decreased levels of autoantibodies to a gene product, the gene in question should be added.

 *   **Severity associations:** Any of the above but associated with the severity/amount of the phenotype instead of with another group

+*   **Symptom change associations:** If a clinical trial finds a correlation between a gene product and the amount that symptoms improved, the gene can be added.

 *   **Longitudinal studies:** If a gene is significant at any timepoint in a longitudinal study, include it